 .
 Creating a classroom culture of inquiry

-Inquiry is used for deeper learning of content and academic standards such as Common Core State Standards and Next Generation Science Standards.
-Inquiry is used within success proficiencies such as Critical Thinking, Problem-Solving, Creativity, and Habits of Mind.
+Inquiry is used for deeper learning of content and is embedded in academic standards such as Common Core State Standards and Next Generation Science Standards.
+Inquiry supports success proficiencies such as Critical Thinking, Problem-Solving, Creativity, and Habits of Mind.

-Students’ inquiry forwards critical thinking, problem-solving, and lifelong learning goals in district, school, and state learning visions – for example Maine Department of Education Guiding Principles.
+Students’ inquiry forwards problem-solving and lifelong learning, which are goals in school, district, and state learning visions – for example Maine Department of Education Guiding Principles.

 For further information contact: